 I’m not sure if we can consider Halloween a “holiday” or not, but to me, after Christmas, it’s the best time of year for movies, TV shows, and specials.
 I think it’s that sense of only being able to see these things once a year that makes them more unique and beloved.

-Halloween tends to lend itself better to movies as the TV specials are a little few and far between.
+Halloween tends to lend itself better to movies, as the TV specials are a little few and far between.
 There is, of course, “It’s The Great Pumpkin Charlie Brown”, but that gets its own specific blog.

 But when it comes to Halloween specials from the 80s, there are a bunch you may have forgotten.
-So grab a pack of rockets, those weird styrofoam peanut things with a pumpkin on the package, and a vintage 3 Muskateers to look back on some the best forgotten 80s Halloween specials.
+So grab a pack of rockets, those weird styrofoam peanut things with a pumpkin on the package, and a vintage 3 Muskateers to look back on some of the best forgotten 80s Halloween specials.

 P.S – I have to give a shoutout to the greatest Halloween TV special ever made: The Paul Lynde Halloween Special.
 But, alas, it aired in 1976 and doesn’t fall into 80s-related content.
 But do yourself a favor and watch this brilliant/train wreck special if you get the chance.

 1. Garfield’s Halloween Adventure